rtilky/AES_Accelerator_IoT_Camera_Demo/README.md

 1. Follow the steps in [aes128_driver](https://github.com/happyx94/aes128_driver) to include the necessary applications and modules.

-2. Copy `./images/linux/image.up` to your USB stick.
-Also copy the tool scripts as well as the wifi config files to the usb stick.
+2. Copy `./images/linux/image.ub` to your USB stick.
+Also copy the tool scripts as well as the wifi config files to the usb stick (Make sure to copy scripts from both this github project, as well as the [aes128_driver project](https://github.com/happyx94/aes128_driver)).
+Replace the values of ssid and psk in wpa_supplicant.conf to match with the wifi network you will be connecting to.

 3. Boot your minized.
+Begin a Serial Terminal in PuTTY (Serial Line: /dev/ttyUSB1, Baud Rate: 115200).
+Press the RESET pushbutton.
 Interrupt the autobooting.
 In uboot shell, type

 ```shell
 run boot_qspi
 ```

-4. Plug-in an extra power cable and the USB stick.
+4. Login with username "root" and password "root".
+Plug-in an extra power cable and the USB stick.
 Mount the device to `/mnt/usb` if it is not mounted automatically.

 5. Copy the image, [scripts](/demo_scripts), [config files](/wifi_conf) to the eMMC.